mackenzieleach/screwthereview/README.md

 &nbsp;

 ## Quick Start Guide
 The following guide provides information on how to build, run and test Screw the Review from your local machine!
 After completing this guide, you be able to run all tests in the repository and deploy the website to http://localhost:3000/ from your computer.
+If you chose, you will also be able to spin up a local server <https://github.com/luuuk/screwthereview-server>, although this is not necessary to interact with the client code in this repository.

 &nbsp;